sampolk/MultiscaleDiffusionClustering/README.md

 This package can be used to generate experiments in the following articles:

-   - Murphy, J. M., & Polk, S. L. (2022).
+   - Murphy, James M., & Polk, Sam L. (2022).
 A multiscale environment for learning by diffusion.
 Applied and Computational Harmonic Analysis, 57, 58-100.
    - Polk, Sam L. and Murphy James M. "Multiscale Spectral-Spatial Diffusion Geometry for Hyperspectral Image Clustering."
 To Appear In The Proceedings of IEEE IGARSS 2021 (2021).

 The following scripts (in the Experiments folder) generate the relevant experiments: